appsignal/test-setups/README.md

 # Test setups

-Test setups using Docker, requirements to run this:
+Experiment to run test setups using Docker, requirements to run this:

 * A recent Docker version that includes Compose.
 * Any 2.0+ version of Ruby